 A trajectory for the exponential model is similar to that for the HRW model.
 However, a crucial difference between the HRW model and the exponential model is in the nature of the waiting time: the waiting time is an independent random variable in the exponential model, whereas it is not in the HRW model.
-In the HRW model, the waiting time is not independent of the previous waiting time because the momentum depends on the previous one.
-Such a dependence of waiting times is also the nature of the quenched trap model (QTM), which is a random walk in a static random heterogeneous environment \cite{bouchaud90}.
-Note that the heterogeneos evinronment in the HRW model is static but not random.
+In the HRW model, momentum performs a random walk.
+When momentum changes due to photon scattering, the renewed momentum depends on the previous momentum.
+Hence in this sense we have a correlation of momentum that spans several jolting events.
+On the other hand, the renewed momentum is independent of the previous momentum in the exponential model.
+In both models, the waiting time given $p$ is an exponentially distributed random variable with rate $R(p)$.
+Thus, the statistics of the waiting times in the two models is different, because in the HRW model they are correlated through the momentum sequence, whereas in the exponential model they are not.
+However, in the exponential model, the momentum is always in the trapping region.
+In the HRW model, it jumps in the recycling region.
+In other words, a time of returning to the trapping region is not taken into consideration in the exponential model.